Innova4D/expression-meteor/README.md

 ´´´

 # Documentation
-The project is structured in the following way:
+The project is structured as follows:
+- Source code is organized in templates, inside client and views folders.
 - The root of application can be found at index.html.
 - Each HTML file comes with their respective CSS and JS file with the same name.
 - For more detailed information about meteorjs proyect structure please refer to: docs.meteor.com/#/full/